Alzhraa-Amayreh/portfolio/README.md

 * Hero section with a profile image and short introduction.
 * About Me section with a brief personal description.
-* Skills section highlighting HTML5, CSS3, JavaScript, and Git.
+* Skills section highlighting HTML5, CSS3,  and Git.
 * Contact section with a call-to-action button.
 * Footer with links to social media profiles.
 * Hover effects for navigation links, skill cards, buttons, and social links.